peacerep/humanitarian-corridors/README.md

-# Conflict Map: Ukraine
+# Humanitarian Corridor Map: Ukraine

 [![Screenshot of the Ukraine Conflict Map](img/hc_screenshot.png)](https://peacerep.github.io/humanitarian-corridors/)

+## Map Development
+This map was designed and developed by Sarah Schöttler for PeaceRep at the University of Edinburgh.

 ## Data Sources

-Data sources and updating instructions are documented at [observablehq.com/@sarah37/conflict-map-data](https://observablehq.com/@sarah37/conflict-map-data).
-Data sources are also included on the map itself, using the `(?)` buttons in the sidebar.
+The data utilised to represent these humanitarian corridors was manually collected by PeaceRep partners, and manually geocoded to represent the start and end points of the corridors.
+Please note the lines do not represent any other location data, such as route taken.
+They only represent the start and end locations.

 ## Libraries